voodoofugu/morphing-scroll/README.md

         <br />
         ✦ Note:<br />
         <ul>
-          <li>All types can be used as 1 value, or an array of 2 values.</li>
+          <li>All types except "none" can be used as 1 value, or an array of 2 values.</li>
           <li><mark>"none"</mark> is not compatible with <code>render={{ type: "virtual" }}</code>.</li>
         </ul></em><br />
         <br />